- Reference Number: HEY-181/2020

 As nerves recover, some patients’ experience sweating or flushing of the skin over the gland especially, when they eat.
 This is called Frey’s syndrome.

-There will be a scar but this is made as invisible as possible by placing incisions in creases.
-Initially a scar may appear red and lumpy but this tends to fade to a white line after six months.
+There will be a scar but this is made as invisible as possible by placing incisions in skin creases.
+Initially a scar may appear red and lumpy but this tends to fade to a white line after six months or so.

 How do I prepare for the treatment?